 Boston Scientific Transvaginal Mesh Products

-Boston Scientific is facing at least 300 lawsuits over its mesh and incontinence products.
+Boston Scientific is facing over 16,400 lawsuits over its mesh and incontinence products.
 Like the other manufacturers, Boston Scientific’s brands injured many patients when the faulty mesh eroded and punctured organs.
 The company has stated it still believes transvaginal mesh is an important treatment for incontinence and pelvic organ prolapse.
 Boston Scientific’s revenue was $7.6 billion in 2011, and transvaginal mesh sales made up less than 5 percent of the company’s revenue.

 |Prolapse Repair||Bladder Sling|